How to get the best out of a Heathrow layover (Part 1)

 Heathrow Express First Class

-Cheaper still is the Tube.
+Cheaper still is the Tube, but it stops more frequently so your journey will take longer.
 The Piccadilly line connects Heathrow to popular tourist destinations such as Piccadilly Circus, Covent Garden, Hyde Park and Leicester Square.
 Journey times can feel tediously slow as the numerous stations aren’t far apart, but on average you’re looking at around 45 to 50 minutes to get into Central London.
-Fares vary according to the time of day and whether you have an Oyster card.
-Heathrow’s in Zone 6 and Central London is Zone 1; a cash single is £6, single at peak times with Oyster is £5.10, off peak £3.10.
-A day’s Travelcard, so long as you avoid travelling at peak times is £12, so depending on your flight, you could hop on and hop off all day for the price of a standard cash return.
+Fares vary according to the time of day and whether you have an Oyster card/tap in and out with a credit or debit card.

 Useful links